 The chassis battery is used to operate the engine starter and automotive accessories and controls found on the instrument panel.
-The slideout room systems and the electric step are also connected to the chassis battery.
+The electric step is also connected to the chassis battery.

-See your chassis manual for further information on chassis batteries and chassis electrical system.
+Refer to your chassis manual provided in your InfoCase for further information on chassis batteries and chassis electrical system.